-Thus, driving $V(\mathbf{z}) = \tfrac{1}{2}\|\mathbf{S}(\mathbf{z})\|^2$ below a threshold automatically guarantees that each optimality component is satisfied to the same numerical accuracy.
-This allows a single scalar Lyapunov function to monitor convergence of all optimality conditions. \end{remark}
+Hence, driving $V(\mathbf{z}) = \tfrac{1}{2}\|\mathbf{S}(\mathbf{z})\|^2$ below a threshold guarantees that each optimality component is satisfied to the same numerical accuracy, so a single scalar Lyapunov function monitors convergence of all optimality conditions. \end{remark}

-This section showed how equality and inequality constraints can be incorporated via a unified stationarity mapping and the HGD feedback law.
-The framework recovers exponential, FT, FxT, and PT convergence guarantees in constrained problems.
-In the next section, we extend this approach to constrained minimax formulations, where two agents interact under shared feasibility constraints.